-Indonesia has become famous for their diverse and dramatic landscape.
+Indonesia has become famous for its diverse and dramatic landscape.
 Volcanoes, beaches, and jungles give this island country an astonishing beauty.
-But it isn’t just one island that makes up Indonesia and rather, the country is an archipelago of over 17,000 islands, so there are endless opportunities for adventures or explorations.
+It isn’t just one island that makes up Indonesia; rather, the country is an archipelago of over 17,000 islands, so there are endless opportunities for adventures or explorations.

 Selamat Datang – Welcome to Indonesia

 Beauty goes beyond the epic landscape of this country and integrates itself into the people, culture, cuisine, and cities.
 With stunning islands, the cities are equally beautiful with a mix of modern architecture and ancient temples.
 While Indonesia’s popularity has skyrocketed with tourism, there are still plenty of hidden gems to discover in this ornate country.

 Jakarta is the capital of Indonesia, and it is located on the island of Java.
 Many travelers would call it a city of contrasts because of the disparity between economic classes, the loud streets, packed alleyways, food stalls, and traffic.

 The capital is not the image of peacefulness that most would associate with the country; however, that doesn’t mean that it should be skipped.
 In Jakarta, you can experience exotic flavors, explore the arts, and chill in the bohemian vibes of coffee shops.

 - Top Cities to Visit